Connect with us

 This created a windfall for importers who shipped in 1.5 million tonnes of steel and iron last year up from 1.2 million tonnes in 2014.

-But a declining output by Chinese manufacturers seeking to reverse global price collapse has seen prices rising from Sh30,600 late 2015 to Sh51,000 in April.
+However, a declining output by Chinese manufacturers seeking to reverse the global price collapse has seen prices rising from Sh30,600 in late 2015 to Sh51,000 in April.

 “The contractors who had secured work before the latest increase in steel prices are in a fix now, as they have to stick to the old pricing negotiated early this year,” said an importer who declined to be named.